Nick-Mazuk/semantic-release-config/README.md

 pnpm i -D @nick-mazuk/semantic-release-config semantic-release @semantic-release/changelog @semantic-release/git
 ```

-Create a `release.config.js` file in the root of your repo.
+Create a `release.config.cjs` file in the root of your repo.

 ```js
 module.exports = {